Nakamir-Code/SKAzureCloud/README.md

 * Instead of typing in user-name and password, we are more intestesd in eye-scan + AAD based authentication.
-* Having a sample that demostrates upload of blob data to different storage accounts depending on which tenant the logged in user is from. e.g. If someone logs in from Company A, he/she will be automatically be uploading to a Azure Storage Account dedicated for that company A. Similarly, if a user logs in from Company-B, then the link to the blob storage acccount automatically gets updated.
-Currently, this storage account link is hard-coded into the program.
+* Having a sample that demostrates upload of blob data to different storage accounts depending on which tenant the logged in user is from. e.g. If someone logs in from Company A, he/she will be automatically be uploading to a Azure Storage Account dedicated for that Company A. Similarly, if a user logs in from Company B, then the link to the blob storage acccount automatically updates.
+Currently, this storage account link is hardcoded into the program.

+### Considerations for UWP
+The ``Microsoft.Identity.Client` pacckage (discontinued support for UWP)[https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/4427#issuecomment-2119973049], so the latest version must be 4.47.2 (the latest version not listed as vulnerable).